Is it time to let your guard down?

 So you know you need to take a risk but want to take a smart risk.
 So, when is the right time to let go and trust again?

-1. They are willing to understand the "why".
+1. They are willing to understand the "why"

 Your partner is very interested in understanding the deeper reasons why they betrayed you.
-Usually, that means that there was a willingness to spend time with a qualified therapist whether in individual therapy, or couples therapy, or both.
+Usually, that means that there was a willingness to spend time with a qualified therapist whether in individual therapy, couples therapy, or both.

-2. You see a behavior change.
+2. You see a behavior change

-3. They don't contact the other party.
+3. They don't contact the other party

 There is absolutely no contact with any people with whom the infidelity occurred.
 Any other secretive behaviors (such as hiding money) have ceased.

-4. You feel closer to them.
+4. You feel closer to them

 You, the betrayed partner, are feeling closer to your partner.
 Even though you get insecure and suspicious at times, in your calmer moments, you are feeling more at ease.

-5. You both are having fun with each other.
+5. You both are having fun with each other

 Increasingly, you laugh together and you look forward to being with your partner.
 Of course, you can tell that your partner wants to spend time with you as well.
 You can see it in his or her eyes and verbal and nonverbal behavior.